kedanco/100-days-kallaway-log/README.md

 P.s.
 Used instance variables for the hashes involved but not sure if it's the right thing to do?
 If not, how do you access variables in another methods?

 **Link(s) to work**: https://github.com/kedanco/KopiTalk

+### Day 8: 21st August Sunday, 2017

+**Today's Progress**: (Alphacamp) Gone through Leetcode exercises, continued with TicTacToe exercise

+**Thoughts**: Managed to learn and review a lot today, I think it's great that Alpha Camp has time for the class to go through the code we did and learn from it together.
+We get to see different approaches and also understand how to make the code better in many ways - be it for readability, efficiency or just making things easier for ourselves.

+Almost done with the TicTacToe exercise!
+Great to see something coming together just from the first 2 weeks here - and especially because it's a new language that I haven't done before :) Really excited to commit more time to complete some mini-projects I have thought of!
+On a side note, can't wait to finally have the skills to develop my own site.

+Haven't been on FreeCodeCamp for awhile now.
+Wonder if I will have the time to continue and finish it within this course :/?

+**Link(s) to work**: